 The Traditional MBA program is an evening/weekend program.
-Students enrolled in the program attend classes on weekdays during the evening, and also have the option to take some classes on Saturdays.
-Business students can major in one or two (see Dual Major) of five areas: Finance, Health Care Administration, International Business, Management, and Marketing.
+Students enrolled in the program attend classes on weekdays during the evening, and also have the option to take some classes on Saturdays and Sundays.
+Business students can major in one or two of four areas: Finance, Health Care Administration, Management, and Marketing.

 The Traditional Program is structured to develop competitive managerial leaders and decision makers in the private and public sectors.
 Students will gain a liberal arts background and a comprehensive business education, study theory and its application, and gain a flexible managerial perspective.